Lvl9999/SakuraStand/README.md

 ## Sakura Hub's Loadstring:

 #### When you are in a private server or a public server a diffrent autofarm plays.
-- (For Private Servers): Shadow The World / Standless / Shinra (U must have the spec).
+- (For Private Servers): Shadow The World / Standless / Shinra Kusakabe (U must have the spec).
 ##### Tip: You should use Shinra Kusakabe because he works the best!
 ```lua
 getgenv().ToggleUI = "J" -- //  Key Toggle "J" set by default however you can change it.